 Paul was opposing two ideologies when he challenged the men of Athens to consider their philosophy.
-Some were atheistic, who hotly pursued the pleasures of life through sensual experience, whilst others favored personal discipline and self-control, desiring to search out the truth - but all had their roots in pagan thought and all were dead in their sins.
+Some were atheistic, who hotly pursued the pleasures of life through sensual experience, whilst others favoured personal discipline and self-control, desiring to search out the truth - but all had their roots in pagan thought and all were dead in their sins.
 The former enjoyed life without reference to God while the latter endured life estranged from God - but both world-views were fanned by the flames of pride.

-He came to tell them about the one and only God.
-Maker of heaven and earth Who is never far from any one of His creation.
-Paul introduced to these lost and prideful men the God of creation; the God of history, the God of geography, the God of language - the God who breathed His own life-breath into man.
-He even quoted from their own philosophical writings; for in Him we live, and move, and have our being - for we are His offspring.
+He came to tell them about the one and only God, Maker of heaven and earth Who is never far from any one of His creation.
+Paul introduced to these lost and prideful men the God of creation, the God of history, the God of geography, the God of language, the God who breathed His own life-breath into man.
+He even quoted from their own philosophical writings: "For in Him we live, and move, and have our being, for we are His offspring."